CONVENTION OF THE SPIRITUALLY AND CULTURALLY RELATED EASTERN CHRISTIAN PEOPLES

 15. In the third degree of Epiphany (and corresponding deification), that of mystical illumination by way of ascetic nature-negation, mortification and absolute passivity (πάσχομεν, οὐ ποιοῦμεν τὴν θέωσιν), the abolition of Time is glaring.
 And so it is in the condition of Salvation, where nature, perfect in its own entelechy, is glorified being immersed in the triunic lightnings of uncreated life.

+16. Varied time for contemporary events; beginnings and ends of time in time; suspension of time and breakthrough of eternity in time; reversed time; cyclic time: all point forcibly to a marked devaluation of Time in Eastern Experience on the one hand; while on the other they grant it a very definite, positive (teleological) function.
 Time (and Space) are the forms of existence of created, i.e. dependent and limited, being.
 What exists unified in uncreated Logos, cannot but occupy duration and place when substantiated as created being, that is, it must exist in segregated parts occuring one after the other and lying side by side.
 The absolute unification of the divine prototype is relaxed, yet enough tension prevails to keep what is spatially extended and temporally successive as one thing in space and time: the development of the spermatic logos - idea requires variation and opposion, which cannot co-exist on the level of created being.
 So the thing is, so to speak, broadened, and the divine unification substituted by the cohesion of spatial and temporal parts constituting created identity.
 What is implicitly differentiated in the unified eternal logos becomes explicitly distinct and quasi-separate, although still grasped by a cohesive principle as in the integration of parts in a whole, - parts like the members of our body or the divided phases of our temporal duration.
 The perfect state of that extended identity of finite being in space and time represents the brighter image of the archetypal idea of the thing in question, of its spermatic reason.
 Time is basically the form of achievement of finite, natural perfection.
 It exists so that particular things and created being may (by unfolding what is implicitly involved in the unification of their spermatic reason, by evolving the intrinsic potencies and capabilities of their essence) move towards and accomplish their alloted perfection.
 Thus Time is inherently teleological.
 Epiphanies and deifications mark its flow, all along, and dissolve it again and again into eternity.
 This positive, yet simultaneously restrictive, experience of Time is inconsistent with radical Eschatology. Τέλος is end and Perfection; Ἔσχατον is mere Final Limit.
 There is no need for the Conclusion of Time in order for God's presence to be directly operative and felt.
 Eternity exists all along, and pierces Time repeatedly.
 Time is not something alien and adverse, which has to be completely eradicated before divine activity can become really and fully effective, just as divinization does not require cancellation of createdness.
 Such notions are the usually unavowed progeny of a stern zoroastrian conception of Nature.
 On the contrary: Time, as God's work, is an instrument of the divine Plan just as everything else; its role is positive.
 It is essentially the field of amelioration, and only derivatively a scene of corruption and decay.

 17. Natural substance is fulfilled when its development reaches the acme and apex of its being, the perfect entelechy of its essence.
 The end of being is then achieved, the purpose and meaning of its particular existence as a natural entity realized, and time is thereby resolved into eternity even for a moment - an antinomy that we can now readily comprehend.